Fulham: Sport

-Famously exclusive sports clubs, the Queen's Club for tennis and the Hurlingham Club, are located within Fulham.
+Other sports facilities were opened at The Queen's Club for rackets and tennis and at the private members' Hurlingham Club, for a range of sporting activities in the south of the borough.

-In the case of the latter, members have included British monarchs and the waiting list for membership currently averages over fifteen years.
-Public tennis courts are located at the entrance to Fulham Palace.
-Tennis courts can also be found on Eel Brook Common.
 Hurlingham Park's tennis courts are used as netball courts and tennis nets are taken down and so restricting access to the courts for tennis.
 Hurlingham Park hosts the annual Polo in the Park tournament, which has become a recent feature of the area.
 The Hurlingham club is the historic home of polo in the United Kingdom and of the world governing body of polo.